 Spondylolysis and Low-Grade Spondylolisthesis (<50%)

-- Transition from PT to home exercise program18
+- Transition from outpatient physical therapy to home exercise program

 - Asymptomatic spondylolysis and/or low-grade isthmic spondylolisthesis do not require routine follow-up or imaging

-- Symptomatic (pain, deformity, or hamstring muscle tightness) spondylolysis and/or low-grade isthmic spondylolisthesis require serial examinations
+- Symptomatic (pain, deformity, or hamstring muscle tightness) spondylolysis and/or low-grade isthmic spondylolisthesis should be followed clinically for resolution of symptoms

-- Indications: refractory pain despite conservative management for a minimum of 6 months, new or progressive neurologic deficits, instability as conferred by multilevel pars defects8
+- Surgical management is indicated for refractory pain despite conservative management for a minimum of 6 months, new or progressive neurologic deficits, instability as conferred by multilevel pars defects

 High-Grade Spondylolisthesis (>50%)